XIU2/TrackersListCollection/README.md

 > Better public tracker list is relatively more stable, concise.
 > Complete public tracker list is more in number and theoretically better. but there may be some invalid trackers.
-> **The number of Tracker does not affect the operation of the BT software, so I recommend using the full list to maximize the download speed !**
+> **The number of Tracker does not affect the operation of the BT software, so I recommend using the `complete list` to maximize the download speed !**

 * **Better public tracker list:** (72 trackers)
 [https://trackerslist.com/trackers_best.txt](https://trackerslist.com/trackers_best.txt)